Yarn weight conversion chart and beginner's guide

 Ply refers to the number of strands that are plied, or twisted together, during spinning to create a single strand of yarn.
 A 2ply yarn has two strands, a 3ply has three and so on.
 If you've ever untwisted or split your yarn while knitting, you'll have seen these individual plies.

-Historically, yarn weights were named after these numbers, so the higher the ply the heavier the yarn, but today it's more complex than that.
+Historically, yarn weights were named after these numbers.
+The higher the ply, the heavier the yarn, but today, it's more complex than that.
 A 4ply yarn might not have four plies – it could have more or fewer.
 And a singles (1ply) yarn could be lace weight, big or somewhere in between.

-Plies are still commonly used as names for yarn weights, particularly in the UK and Australia, even though weight and ply are no longer always related!
+Plies are still commonly used as names for yarn weights, particularly in the UK and Australia.
+However, weight and ply are no longer always related!

 What yarn weights are there?